 GeneCards Summary for SGMS1 Gene

 SGMS1 (Sphingomyelin Synthase 1) is a Protein Coding gene.
-Among its related pathways are IL2 signaling events mediated by PI3K and sphingomyelin metabolism/ceramide salvage.
+Diseases associated with SGMS1 include Aggressive Systemic Mastocytosis.
+Among its related pathways are Sphingolipid signaling pathway and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
 Gene Ontology (GO) annotations related to this gene include kinase activity and ceramide cholinephosphotransferase activity.
 An important paralog of this gene is SGMS2.

 UniProtKB/Swiss-Prot Summary for SGMS1 Gene